Cincinnati Mayor Aftab Pureval to face Cory Bowman, JD Vance’s half brother, this fall

 Pureval placed a dominant first in the nonpartisan three-way contest, in which third-place finisher Republican Brian Frank was eliminated.
 Under the rules of the southwest Ohio city’s nonpartisan primaries, only the top two primary finishers advance to the November general election.

-With more than 80% of the votes counted, Pureval led Bowman by about 70 percentage points Tuesday night, highlighting the uphill fight that Bowman will face in November.
+With nearly all votes counted, Pureval led Bowman by about 70 percentage points Tuesday night, highlighting the uphill fight that Bowman will face in November.

 If Bowman pulls an upset in this predominantly Democratic city, he would be the latest family member of a president or vice president to serve in office.
 That includes the brother of Mike Pence, President Donald Trump’s first vice president, elected to Congress during their previous administration.